 This field will automatically populate with the current date.
 If the transaction occurred on a different date, you can either manually type in the date of the transaction or use the calendar option to the right of the field to select a date.

 Please be aware that Accounts are also tied to the filing committee used for compliance reporting.
-This can also have an effect on other fields below.
+This can also have an effect on other fields:

 This field is very important, as it has an effect on aggregate thresholds and compliance reporting.
-If when adding a transaction you receive a warning that the transaction would cross the aggregate threshold, please check this field and ensure the right election is being used.
+When adding a transaction, if you receive a warning that the transaction would cross the aggregate threshold, please check this field and ensure the correct election is selected.

 Reporting Code (Expenses only)